 Baobab Mama invites day dreamers, fantasy seekers and binaural beings to a 3-day parte after parte beneath the passionate suns & moons of #Kilifornia! 🌞🌛 Secure your #KilifiNYE2020 Festival Pass & witness the great random inexplicable magic that occurs between one decade and the next.
 Do you believe in magic? ✨ #AfricanFestivalsDoItBetter _ Artwork created by @anibuchner

 Kilifi New Year 2020 has proven it not only cares about the environment but also East Africans – a joy for both local artists and music lovers.
-We finally have a music festival made for us wellness hippies, curious intellectuals, party animals, adult children, wild baobabies and most important live music lovers.
+We finally have a music festival made for us wellness hippies, curious intellectuals, party animals, wild baobabies and most important live music lovers.